mandelsoft/logging/README.md

 used to set up the context, when forwarding to the original sink.
 This means they are always directly using the log levels 0..*n*.

-It is possible to get a loggings context with a predefined message context with
+It is possible to get a logging context with a predefined message context with

 ```go